I am trying on my ghost suit.

 Painted saints wear cloaks to distinguish their sacred and ancient souls.
 The cloaks are one of their attributes, like halos, eyes on dishes, towers, gridirons, fish.
 They are at once monkish and classical, massive, dignified, and material.

-Next to them, the costumes of contemporary Florentines seem adapted not for thought but for free movement.
-The non-saints in Perugino's Delivery of the Keys are city dwellers, after all, merchants and bankers; not prophets.
+Next to them, the costumes of contemporary Florentines or Romans seem adapted not for thought but for free movement.
+The non-saints in Perugino's Delivery of the Keys are city dwellers, after all, merchants and bankers, not prophets.

 These are clothes tailored for rapidity.
 The apprentices in the background, apparently hopping and gyrating and dancing (but in fact cheerfully stoning a tiny Christ as they might set fire to a cat) are free to move, unlike Peter with his immense keys.
 An apprentice wishes above all to be untrammelled, because he is learning that he is nothing of the sort.